fluxcd/website/content/en/flux/security/secrets-management.md

 shifting legacy applications that already depend on such approach.

-Here the secret management solution will become a single point of failure, expect issues when it goes temporarily unavailable and have disaster recovery plans.
+Here the secret management solution will become a single point of failure, expect issues when it goes temporarily unavailable and make sure to have disaster recovery plans.
 Also observe throttling limits of cloud solutions, given that different applications may be targeting the same Secret Manager, without a rate limiter across all of them, this could easily lead to an outage at scale.